 Long Compton is a small village (population around 750 residents) in the Warwickshire Cotswolds.
 The village of Long Compton is historically significant and picturesque, featuring charming medieval architecture, including thatched cottages and a historic church.

-It’s nestled at the bottom of a valley, close to the border with Oxfordshire and about 5 miles to the north of the market town of Chipping Norton.
+It’s nestled at the bottom of a valley, close to the border with Oxfordshire and to the north of the market town of Chipping Norton.

-The Neolithic Rollright stones are also walking distance from the village, albeit up a rather steep hill.
-The Rollright Stones are a complex of three Neolithic and Bronze Age megalithic monuments.
-The Stones consist of the King’s Men stone circle, the King Stone, and the Whispering Knights.
-The Rollright Stones are normally open to the public daily all year round.
+The Neolithic Rollright Stones sit about a mile south of the village, up a steep hill on the Warwickshire and Oxfordshire border.
+The complex is made up of three monuments: the King’s Men stone circle, the King Stone and the Whispering Knights.
+They are normally open to the public daily, year round.

 What’s in a name?